-The easiest way to deploy a bot is to follow the prompts right after creating a bot and clicking “Save & Publish”.
+The easiest way to deploy a bot is to follow the prompts right after creating a bot.
+First, go to CHATBOTS page and load your bot.
+Then click on “Save&Deploy” button as shown below.

 deploy to facEbook Messenger